cyralinc/terraform-provider-cyral/docs/resources/integration_idp_forgerock.md

 ## Attribute Reference

-* `id` - The ID of this resource, which corresponds to the SSO Integration `alias`.
+* `id` - The ID of this resource, which corresponds to the IdP Integration `alias`.
-* `internal_id` - An ID that is auto-generated internally for this SSO Integration.
+* `internal_id` - An ID that is auto-generated internally for this IdP Integration.